Slow Cooker Chicken and Dumplings

 - Remove the lid, and use two forks to shred the chicken.

-- Then add the biscuit dough into the crock pot, broken in pieces, and cook an addition 30 minutes, or until biscuits are cooked through.
+- Add the biscuit dough into the Crock-Pot, broken into pieces.
+Cook for an additional 30 minutes or until biscuits are cooked through.

-Since this is a meal within itself, there really is not a need to add more things to ideas for dinner, but if you are wanting some sides to help this dinner "pop" then some various combinations, along with you favorite dinner or yeast rolls include: sauteed apples, mashed potatoes, coleslaw, baked apples, sweet potato dumplings, baked sweet potato, and the choices are endless.
+Since this is a meal within itself, there really is not a need to add more items for dinner—but if you are wanting some sides to help this dinner "pop," then you could consider adding sauteed apples, mashed potatoes, coleslaw, baked apples, sweet potato dumplings, baked sweet potato, or your favorite dinner rolls.
+Really, the choices are endless.
 I normally avoid the rolls, since the dumplings already have bread in the recipe, and I try to stay away from the potatoes as well, but to each person their own.

-Discover what you feel is the best compliment and go with it!
-I will say that I have discovered if you also want something to make it a little different, try adding some rinsed and drained sweet corn to the dumplings, it really adds another element of surprise, while also improving the taste!
+Choose what you feel is the best addition and go with it!
+I will say that I have discovered that if you also want something to make it a little different, try adding some rinsed and drained sweet corn to the dumplings, it really adds another element of surprise, while also improving the taste!
 Or even some russet potatoes, cleaned and cubed (do not have to peel).

 © 2013 Kristie Gentry